 My interest in sociological cults came about because of my younger brother’s involvement and entrapment in the Way International in the early 1980s.
-Although my brother left the Way in the 1987 it fascinated me how a highly intelligent college student could be drawn into what was clearly an authoritarian group.
+Although my brother left the Way in the 1987 it fascinated me as to how a highly intelligent college student could be drawn into what was clearly an authoritarian group.
 I watched in horror as he devoted almost seven years of his life to their cause while almost destroying himself both physically and emotionally.
 He left the cult physically in 1987 but spent years breaking free mentally.

 We both determined to understand what had happened to him and, just as importantly, the how and why.

 We begin reading all we could about sociological cults including ground breaking books like Steve Hassan’s Combatting Mind Control and Michael Langone’s Recovery From Cults: Help For Victim of Psychological and Spiritual Abuse.
 I visited websites including Rick Ross’s website and (sadly) the now defunct FACTNET site to help my brother as he struggled for years to put his experience behind him.

 I devoured every sentence of Tikie’s account of his involvement in an group called Maranatha Christian Ministries.
-I can recall reading his site for almost eight hours straight in a sitting.
+I can recall reading his blog for almost eight hours straight in a sitting.
 At the time I thought it one of the best personal accounts of cult membership, not just due to Tikie’s riveting writing and vivid descriptions, but also because of the way he plumbed the both whys and hows of sociological cult membership.

 One reader wrote of Tikie’s blog in 2006 that it was, “The Magnus Opus of sociological cults,” and another said of the blog, “A fantastic novel-like read minus the horrible punctuation”.
 A former member noted that, “A better account of the leadership and their personalities involved [in MCM] could not be written.”